jimmyshi360/Gene-Set-Data-Analysis-Algorithms/README.md

 This repository contains a collection of statistical tests for the enrichment analysis of gene data sets.
 This project is fully documented and supported on Python 2.7 compilers.

+The end goal is to connect these methods with an online open source tool for researchers to use.
+Seven major methods are complete, supporting Cloud computing with room for optimization.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.